 If you try these home remedies and lifestyle changes and your itchy scalp isn’t disappearing, that’s when it’s time to get in touch with hair care professionals.
 In many instances, an itchy scalp left unchecked and untreated can lead to dramatic hair loss down the line.

 Advanced Hair Studio, with our industry-leading treatments and technologies are equipped to help diagnose any scalp problem you’re having.
-We can figure out what’s happening, and you can be one of 500,000 people worldwide who have benefitted from our life-changing services.
+We can figure out what’s happening, and you can be one of 1 million people worldwide who have benefitted from our life-changing services.

 It’s not too late for the help you deserve.